The Canadian Dollar (CAD), is the world’s sixth most traded currency – but how did it get to where it is now?

 - a one hundred-dollar note, featuring Prime Minister Sir Robert Laird Borden

-Check out our other currency history blogs:
+Check out our other history of currency blogs: